 Regional advice for refugees at rubicon e.V.

-The Cologne-based counseling center rubicon e.V. offers for LGBTIQ specific legal advice and support before, during and after the asylum procedure.
+The Cologne-based counseling center rubicon e.V. offers specific legal advice and support for LGBTIAQ before, during and after the asylum procedure.

 Languages: German, English, Arabic (others on request).

 0049 – 221 – 27 66 99 95 2 (Katja Schröder)

 0049 – 221 – 27 66 99 95 1 (Ibrahim Mokdad)